ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-5.md

 * JWT/OIDC - Allows users to authenticate against an external OpenID Connect provider or with JSON Web Tokens (JWTs)
 * Okta - Allows users to authenticate using Okta single sign-on.
 * AppRole - Allows applications to authenticate in automated workflows using a role and a role ID.
-* AWS - Allows applications on AWS EC2 instances and Lambda functions to authenticate with IAM credentials or EC2 metadata.
+* AWS - Allows applications to authenticate with IAM credentials or EC2 metadata.
+* Google Cloud - Allows applications to authenticate using IAM service accounts or Google Compute Engine (GCE) metadata.
 * Azure - Allows applications associated with Azure Managed Service Identities to authenticate using Azure Active Directory credentials.
-* Google Cloud - Allows applications in GCP to authenticate using Google Cloud IAM service accounts or Google Compute Engine (GCE) metadata.
 * Kubernetes - Allows Kubernetes pods to authenticate with JWT tokens.

 ---